sree314/pj3d/README.md

 By default, `appimage` is `true` on Linux systems, and `false` on other systems.
 If the path to `CuraEngine` is not provided, then it must be in your `PATH`.

+You can have multiple slicer sections, choosing the appropriate slicer using the `-s` flag to the `pj3d create` command.

 ## Creating a print settings file